karimsah/openwrt-homepass/README.md

 Now allows to specify a SSID for each MAC.

 Place the list in /etc/homepass.list and the script in /usr/bin/homepass.sh.
-Set the script as executable.
+Set the script as executable, with "chmod +x homepass.sh" or changing permission with your ftp client.
 Then call the script from cron every few minutes using the provided crontab template.

 Didn't have enough space on device to install full wget so couldn't download files directly from https sites (like github) .
 Worked around it by installing xampp on a local machine then wget'ing from it.
-Another solution is to install SFTP using those commands :
+Another easier solution is to install SFTP using those commands :
 opkg update
 opkg install openssh-sftp-server